-TOPIC/THEME DESCRIPTION Positive attitude - a way forward?
-Help learners discover what their attitude towards certain aspects of their study and investigate if this is affecting them reaching their potential.
-Forming positive habits has far reaching, long lasting effects Online LEP - These activities can be tailored to your learner to investigate how they feel about areas of school life and explore what influences are important to maintaining a positive attitude The importance of role models You can design a session to focus on what makes a successful role model.
-Discuss with your learner about their own personal role models (celebrities/teachers/family) explore reasons as to why your learner looks up to them, what is it that makes them a good role model and how your learner could adopt similar strategies in their own behaviour.
+TOPIC/THEME DESCRIPTION Help learners discover what their attitude towards certain aspects of their study and investigate if this is affecting them reaching their potential.
+Forming positive habits has far Positive attitude reaching, long lasting effects - a way forward?
+Online LEP - These activities can be tailored to your learner to investigate how they feel about areas of school life and explore what influences are important to maintaining a positive attitude You can design a session to focus on what makes a successful role model.
+Discuss with your learner about their own personal role models (celebrities/teachers/family) explore reasons The importance as to why your learner looks up to them, what is it that makes them a good role model and of role models how your learner could adopt similar strategies in their own behaviour.
 Resources - use websites to research celebrities, perhaps find out how they built their careers - did they go to uni?
 Did they start a business?
-Get involved Explore the positives/importance of being involved - maybe joining school / out of school clubs.
+Explore the positives/importance of being involved - maybe joining school / out of school clubs.
 Here the aim is to help the learner explore how they learn and what they enjoy.
 What holds their attention?
 What can motivate them?
-Online LEP - gives a template for learners to work on to help order their thoughts about getting involved.
+Get involved Online LEP - gives a template for learners to work on to help order their thoughts about Germvolveu getting involved.
 Encourage learners to discover independence, time management, commitment and become part of the school or wider community.
-Websites, notice boards; school, local library, doctors, newsagents - keep your eyes peeled for opportunities Thinking ahead peeled for opportunities Use this session is to research options for options at GCSE and beyond (i.e. BTEC's Thinking ahead peeled for opportunities Use this session is to research options for options at GCSE and beyond (i.e. BTEC's and College) Online LEP - Introductory look at the facts that there are other options for learners, peeled for opportunities Use this session is to research options for options at GCSE and beyond (i.e. BTEC's and College) Online LEP - Introductory look at the facts that there are other options for learners, not simply GCSE's Check if the school is putting on a performance that your learner could become Thinking ahead How to stay focused - what type of learner are you? peeled for opportunities Use this session is to research options for options at GCSE and beyond (i.e. BTEC's and College) Online LEP - Introductory look at the facts that there are other options for learners, not simply GCSE's Check if the school is putting on a performance that your learner could become involved with, even behind the scenes.
-This session aims to give the learner an insight to how they learn and how they can
+Websites, notice boards; school, local library, doctors, newsagents - keep your eyes peeled for opportunities Use this session is to research options for options at GCSE and beyond (i.e. BTEC's and College) Thinking ahead Online LEP - Introductory look at the facts that there are other options for learners, not initial guilded simply GCSE's Check if the school is putting on a performance that your learner could become involved with, even behind the scenes.
+How to stay This session aims to give the learner an insight to how they learn and how they can adapt focused - what activities to suit their learning style. type of learner Online LEP - The fun questionnaire helps determine what kind of learning style best suits are you? your young person Be creative in helping the learner apply this new knowledge effectively